Using Containers on HPC Resources

 • Most module load software

-Virtual Machines: Hardware-Level 🖥️
+Virtual Machines (VMs): Hardware-Level 🖥️

-• Each VM has its own virtual hardware, including CPU, memory, and storage. 💾
+• Each VM has its own ‘virtual’ hardware, including CPU, memory, and storage. 💾

 • VMs are managed by a hypervisor (e.g., VirtualBox, VMware) that abstracts the physical hardware. 🎛️

-• VMs provide strong isolation between environments and are ideal for development, testing, and legacy applications. 🛡️
+• VMs provide isolation between environments 🛡️

 • Applications running inside of a VM are running on a completely different set of (virtual) resources